-The Contacts page of each chapter directs users to the organization(s) responsible for the technical content of the chapter.
-The first contact is the area with ownership responsible for the chapter.
-If the chapter contains specific or technical material relating to other areas, the Contacts page also includes the contact information for those areas.
+The contacts listed in each chapter direct users to the organization(s) responsible for the technical content of the chapter.
+The first contact is the area with ownership responsibility for the chapter.
+If the chapter contains specific or technical material relating to other areas, there will be contact information for those areas.

-For questions regarding a TFM chapter, users should contact the responsible area listed on the Contacts page.
+For questions regarding a TFM chapter, users should contact the responsible area listed in contacts.

-Users may access TFM bulletins on the Web site at http://tfm.fiscal.treasury.gov/v1/bull.html.
+Users may access TFM bulletins on the Bulletins page.

 Each bulletin includes an Inquiries paragraph that lists the area with ownership responsibility for the bulletin.
 For questions regarding a TFM bulletin, users should contact the responsible area listed in the Inquiries paragraph.